Basic Policy and Structure

 The amount of remuneration for each director who is a member of the Audit Committee is determined within the maximum amount of remuneration resolved at the General Meeting of Shareholders and in accordance with the criteria determined by the Audit Committee.

-At the Board of Directors meeting held on February 10, 2021, the Board of Directors approved a policy for determining the details of compensation, etc. for each individual director (hereinafter referred to as the "Policy for Determining the Details of Compensation, etc. for Directors"), which was revised at the Board of Directors meeting held on March 30, 2021.
+At the Board of Directors meeting held on February 10, 2022, the Board of Directors approved a policy for determining the details of compensation, etc. for each individual director (hereinafter referred to as the "Policy for Determining the Details of Compensation, etc. for Directors"), which has been implemented since April 1, 2022.
 A summary of the Policy on Determination of Details of Remuneration, etc., for Directors and Corporate Auditors is as follows.

 1. Basic Policy

-- Monetary remuneration shall consist of (1) standard remuneration (fixed remuneration) and (2) performance-linked remuneration, within the limit of the maximum amount of remuneration resolved at the General Meeting of Shareholders.
+• Monetary remuneration shall consist of (1) basic remuneration (fixed remuneration) and (2) performance-linked remuneration, within the limit of the maximum amount of remuneration resolved at the General Meeting of Shareholders.

-- Outside directors shall be paid only the base remuneration.
+• Outside directors shall be paid only the basic remuneration.

-The base remuneration for the Company's Directors shall be a fixed monthly amount in cash.
-The amount of the base remuneration shall be determined by taking into consideration the position, the world standard, and the Company's business performance, as well as other factors, in a comprehensive manner.
+The basic remuneration for the Company's Directors shall be a fixed monthly amount in cash.
+The amount of the basic remuneration shall be determined by taking into consideration the position, the world standard, and the Company's business performance, as well as other factors, in a comprehensive manner.

 3. Performance-linked Remuneration